CodeLinkIO/MoveAndWhap/README.md

     - Import the private key to your MetaMask wallet.
 This will be the account you can use to join and move your character with.
       - This is obviously not needed in a production environment, your players will join with their own wallet and accounts.
   - In _./examples/randomWalkerAI.mjs_ make sure line 22 - 26 match up with _Account #1 - #5_ private keys.
 If they don't, replace them.
     - These are used to make moves for random accounts on the network.
-There can be as many as you want.
+There doesn't need to be exactly 5 keys, you can have 1 or 2 or 10.
+    - You actually don't need to be running the AI, but the world is just an infinite ocean.
+We suggest that you have at least 1 AI running so you can test the other functionality.
+The more AI on the map the easier it will be to test.
 - Next compile the MAW.sol contract.
 In a new terminal enter:
   - `npm run compile`
 - After it is compiled, deploy it to the local network.
 We've made a command that deploys this for you.
 In a new terminal, run this command: